Claudication

 What is Claudication?

-Peripheral Arterial Disease (PAD) can cause the artery that normally supplies blood to the muscle to become narrow.
+Peripheral Arterial Disease (PAD) can cause the artery that typically supplies blood to the muscle to become narrow.
 When that happens, less blood can flow through the artery.
 When you’re resting, enough blood flows to the muscle to meet the needs of the muscle.
 However, when you walk, the working muscle needs more blood.
 The narrowed artery may not let enough blood through.

 What causes Peripheral Arterial Disease and Claudication?